GROUP TRAINING SESSIONS

 The C.L.A.S.S. curriculum was developed by the Association of Professional Dog Trainers.

-When: Beginning, Saturday, February 25th for 5 consecutive Saturdays
+When: Beginning, Wednesday, April 26th for 5 consecutive Wednesdays

 Who: The class will be taught by PCPSI trainer, Valerie Fry.

 Please email us with any questions about this class at email@example.com.

 PCPSI now offers a special three-session package for private, in-home puppy training!
 This program is designed for puppies in the early stages of life to set up good habits that last a lifetime.
 Our trainers will also customize the program to target issues specific to your puppy’s situation and help to correct problem behaviors before they get out of hand!

 Over the course of the (3) one-hour-long sessions, we will cover: House-training, Imprinting and Socialization, Basic Obedience, Good Manners, Breaking Puppy Habits, and More!
 This course is specifically designed for puppies who are between 8 and 16 weeks of age at the time of your first scheduled session.